nafarlee/git-good/README.md

 This is usually referred to as a 3 commit merge.
 It is called this because 3 commits are involved in the process.
-It takes the HEAD commit of branch `iss53`, the HEAD commit of branch `master`, and creates a new commit that encompasses both their histories, and actually has each of those 2 nodes as its parents.
+It takes the commit of branch `iss53`, the commit of branch `master`, and creates a new commit that encompasses both their histories, and actually has each of those 2 nodes as its parents.
 It then moves the active branches pointer to this new commit.

 And that's it!